Tuesday, December 26, 2017

 property of gold, but it never

-touches the heart like the current
+touches the heart like the electric

-when I kissed the marble slab
+when I kissed the cold marble

 Pharaohs and emperors,

-and generals on bronze horses
+bronze generals on bronze horses

-aspire to outlast
+all aspire to outlast

 the strange creatures